mostafadish/kotlin-web-site/docs/topics/arrays.md

 Use arrays in Kotlin when you have specialized low-level requirements that you need to meet.
 For example, if you have performance requirements beyond what is needed for regular applications, or you need to build custom data structures.
-If you don't have these sorts of restrictions, we strongly recommend that you consider using [collections](collections-overview.md) instead.
+If you don't have these sorts of restrictions, use [collections](collections-overview.md) instead.

 Collections have many benefits compared to arrays.
 Whereas arrays are always mutable, collections can be read-only.
 This gives you more control and allows you to write robust code that has a clear intent.